konveyor/enhancements/enhancements/unified_experience/README.md

 While the workflow associated with the Unified Experience provides differential value on each one of the stages of the Konveyor migration methodology, the intent is to make it generic enough so it can be leveraged on different migration and modernization methodologies that organizations, GSIs and vendors might be used to follow.
 Konveyor won't be built to enforce a given methodology, but to **provide insights, guidance, assets and some degree of automation that can be leveraged on large scale migration projects**.
 The ultimate goal of Konveyor is to enable organizations to reduce the risk associated with large modernization initiatives by making the associated projects measurable and predictable.

 ## Personas
-Two initial personas are identified, with more to be added in the future.
+Three different personas have been identified so far, with more to be added in the future.

 ![Workflow_DoWork](images/Workflow_Personas.jpg)
 [Image Source](https://docs.google.com/drawings/d/1ASbIjFKfQc88ZeL-Dm7RsfTNkxystsmgmZagrqk8q6o/edit)